Siddhartha335/Everything-about-React/README.md

     #### Todo app -> using Context API and useReducer hook to manage complex states by dispatching an action object.

-    #### Social-media app -> A small app, where user can create and update their blog along with some server posts using DUMMY JSON Api's.
+    #### Social-media app -> A small app, where user can create and update their blog using React Context Api and useReducer hook along with some server posts using DUMMY JSON Api's.

     #### redux -> Understanding how redux works and used in Javascript.